8 Ways to Design a Color Blind Friendly Website

 6. Use Color Contrast Properly

 You can make your website’s components stand out to all users by properly using color contrast in your design.
 The trick is to use brightness and tone, in addition to hues.
-If you contrast by color, but maintain the same brightness, elements might look blended or muddled to those with color deficiencies.
+If you contrast by color, but maintain the same brightness, elements like look blended or muddled to those with color deficiencies.

 To get a better idea of how you are implementing brightness and tone contrasts on your site, look at it in grayscale.